Red Winter

 Red Winter (stylized as Tom Clancy Red Winter or Tom Clancy: Red Winter) is a techno-thriller novel, written by Marc Cameron and published on December 6, 2022.
 It is his sixth book in the Jack Ryan series, which is part of the Ryanverse featuring characters created by Tom Clancy.

-Set in 1985 between the events of The Hunt for Red October (1984) and The Cardinal of the Kremlin (1988), the novel centers on Ryan as a CIA analyst who investigates an East German defector.
+A prequel, Red Winter is set after the events of The Hunt for Red October (1984) and follows Ryan as a CIA analyst who investigates an East German defector.
 The book debuted at number six on the New York Times bestseller list.

 Plot summary

-In West Berlin, Germany, a mysterious figure hands out a computer disk and a note to U.S. Foreign Service officer Ruby Keller.
+In 1985, a mysterious figure hands out a computer disk and a note to U.S. Foreign Service officer Ruby Keller in West Berlin, Germany.
 The disk contains information on radar technology, while the note provides instructions to meet while warning of a mole at the U.S. station in West Berlin.
-Jack Ryan, CIA’s liaison to MI6 in London, is tasked with investigating the possible East German defector, codenamed CALISTO.
+Jack Ryan, CIA's liaison to MI6 in London, is tasked with investigating the possible East German defector, codenamed CALISTO.
 He is accompanied by CIA officer Mary Pat Foley and a surveillance team from Helsinki, Finland, while Special Activities Division (SAD) officer John Clark provides covert security for Ryan and Foley.

 Meanwhile, a top-secret F-117 Nighthawk stealth plane crashes into the Virgin Mountains in Nevada during a test flight.
 East German foreign intelligence (HVA) agent Garit Richter picks up a piece of the wreckage embedded with radiation-absorbent material.
 The pilot, Boden Lee, survives the crash and witnesses Richter killing two UFO watchers before fleeing the scene.
 FBI legal attache to London Daniel Murray is assigned to lead the manhunt for Richter, accompanied by special agent Betty Harris.

-Keller’s colleague, CIA officer Jennifer North, is revealed to be coerced into working for Stasi officer Rolfe Schneider after having slept with him; she had been disillusioned by her colleague Lane Buckley taking credit for her previous intelligence operation, which subsequently led to his promotion as assistant deputy director of operations at CIA.
+Keller's colleague, CIA officer Jennifer North, is revealed to be coerced into working for Stasi officer Rolfe Schneider after having slept with him; she had been disillusioned by her colleague Lane Buckley taking credit for her previous intelligence operation, which subsequently led to his promotion as assistant deputy director of operations at CIA.
 Schneider abducts Keller and puts her at Hohenschönhausen Prison in East Berlin, where she is tortured by prison guard Mitzi Graff.
 Meanwhile, CALISTO is revealed to be Stasi major Kurt Pfeiffer, who meets Ryan and Foley at an abandoned building in East Berlin and identifies North as the mole.